Skip to content

 403 ForbiddenKey is valid but lacks permission for this resource

-429 Too Many RequestsRate limit exceeded — back off and retry
+429 Too Many RequestsRate limit exceeded.
+Back off and retry

-Dashboard API — JWT Bearer Authentication
+Dashboard API - Browser Session Authentication

 bash

-curl -X POST https://balance-api.pacspace.io/dashboard/auth/login \
+curl -X POST https://app.pacspace.io/dashboard/auth/login \

 -H "Content-Type: application/json" \